bbf3/Hello-World/README.md

 These are the first six words.

-And these are the last seven words.
+And these are the new last eight words.

+And these words too.